ACCESS-NRI/access-om3-configs/README.md

 ## Setting up an experiment

-The first thing to do is to clone this repository.
-One needs to checkout the branch corresponding to the desired configuration.
+The first thing to do is to clone this repository, checking out the branch corresponding to the desired configuration.
 It is then good practice to start a new branch with the same name as your directory so you can use git to easily see how your run configuration differs from the original.